hendurhance/ui-ux/README.md

       * Usability Testing
       * Reflection
     * Prototype

 &nbsp;&nbsp;

-- **Problem Two:** You are a UX designer at a company that is looking to create a new product that will offer personalized health and wellness recommendation based on user preference including diet and exercise plans, mindfulness and meditation practices, and sleep tracking.
-You have been tasked with creating to follow design thinking process to create a solution for this problem.
-The solution you create should be a product that is user centered, and incorporate accessibility features for users with disabilities, such as voice recognition and alternative text for images.
-Additionally, internationalization features could be implemented to offer the app in multiple languages, optionally you can incorporate virtual or augmented reality features to provide an immersive experiences for users, such as guided meditation.
+- **Problem Two:** You are a UI/UX designer at a company that is looking to create a new product that will offer personalized health and wellness recommendations based on user preference, including diet and exercise plans, mindfulness and meditation practices, and sleep tracking.
+You have been tasked with creating this product and following the design thinking process to create a solution for this problem.
+The solution you create should be a product that is user-centered and incorporates accessibility features for users with disabilities, such as voice recognition and alternative text for images.
+Additionally, internationalization features could be implemented to offer the app in multiple languages. **Optionally**, you can incorporate virtual or augmented reality features to provide immersive experiences for users, such as guided meditation.
   * Design Thinking Process:
     * Empathize
     * Define